f4exb/sdrangel/scriptsapi/Readme.md

   - `-P` or `--port`  listening port (default `8888`)
   - `-a` or `--address-sdr` SDRangel REST API address (defaults to calling address)
   - `-p` or `--port-sdr` SDRangel REST API port (default `8091`)
+  - `-f` or `--tracker-frequency` Absolute frequency the tracker should aim at (in Hz optional)
+  - `-r` or `--refcorr-limit` Limit of the tracker frequency reference correction.
+Correction is not apply if error is in this +/- frequency range (Hz, optional, default 1000 Hz)
+  - `-d` or `--transverter-device` Transverter device index to use for tracker frequency correction (optional)

 With default options (no parameters) it will listen on all available interfaces including loopback at `127.0.0.1` and at port `8888`.
 It will identify the SDRangel API address with the first request from SDRangel and connect back at port `8091`.